 During July 2018, communication over DigitalOcean Private Network IPs was isolated within the account or team where they were created.
 For most users, this security enhancement required no action.
 All Droplets that were provisioned with Private Networking will continue to be able to communicate with the other Droplets within the same account or team.

-However, if you have Droplets that communicate over private IPs with Droplets that belong to a different team or account, they will no longer be able to reach each other through the private IPs.
+However, if you had Droplets that communicate over private IPs with Droplets that belong to a different team or account, they will no longer be able to reach each other through the private IPs.

 Combining Private Networking isolation with Cloud Firewalls, Let’s Encrypt SSL Certificates for Load Balancers, SSH keys, and 2FA, provides the security you need to build scalable, robust, and secure production environments.

 Once this change is in place, your Droplets won’t be able to reach Droplets outside your account over the Private Network.

 For example, let’s say a user manages 2 accounts, Acme Inc and Beta Inc, and each has 2 Droplets in the same region.
 Acme uses private IPs